isabelle-le/Splunk-selflearning/README.md

 3. Forwarder:  In the real application, you will use forwarder to comsume data and forward them in Indexer (Like AWS Kinesis )

 # How:
-## Step 1: Splunk Fundamentals 1 - FREE - Splunk User Cert
+## Splunk Fundamentals 1 - FREE - Splunk User Cert
 As I mentioned above, Splunk is not an open source tool and its course is expensive(yes, it is.
 Splunk CEO, it is your job to make e-learning course avaiable as 20% of your current price).
 However, there is one beginner course you should take which is ![Splunk Fundamentals 1 Free - link](https://www.splunk.com/en_us/training.html).

            Price: Free